-Dr. Joshua W. Walker rejoined GMF as a non-resident transatlantic fellow with the Asia program in September 2013.
-In addition to his work with GMF, Walker is the vice president of Global Programs at APCO Worldwide in the Office of the CEO, specializing in foreign policy, international affairs, and public-private partnerships.
+Dr. Joshua W. Walker rejoined the German Marshall Fund (GMF) as a non-resident transatlantic fellow with the Asia program in September 2013.
+In addition to his work with GMF, Walker is the president and CEO of the USA Pavilion at World EXPO 2017, and senior vice president of Global Programs at APCO Worldwide in the office of the CEO, specializing in foreign policy, international affairs, and public-private partnerships.

 Before joining the private sector, Walker was a Council on Foreign Relations International Affairs fellow serving as a senior advisor to a variety of executive branch principals.
 He worked at the U.S. Department of State in Secretary Kerry’s Office of the Chief Economist in 2013 and served in Secretary Clinton’s Global Partnership Initiative as the senior advisor on the Middle East and North Africa in 2012.